Mindfulness & Meditation

 Mindfulness meditation is an important part of Eastern religions such as Buddhism, and Hinduism, and there is evidence from the Gnostic gospels that the first Christians held meditation as central to their rituals.
 We do not need to be religious to meditate, anyone can do it – almost anywhere – so it something we can all enjoy and benefit from.
 As one young mum said at the end of her first class ‘I don’t think I understood before what it was all about.
 I think all mums should do these classes!’

 Recent research has shown that mindfulness techniques can help people suffering from serious diseases, such as cancer.
 It is excellent for stress release, and studies have shown that patients can reduce the anxiety associated with their condition.
 A feeling of well-being can be carried into everyday life.
 Mindfulness has been shown to improve mood, concentration, creating higher energy levels, reducing depression, and boosting the immune system.
 There is also evidence of meditation helping lower patients’ blood pressure.
 If you can’t get to a class, there are lots of ideas on this website to help you – relax and enjoy.

 Thursdays at 10 am and Fridays at 11.45 in Snape Village Hall, beginning again on May 3 and 4 2018.
 All welcome, but please check with us regarding spaces for these classes.

 COME AND LEARN HOW TO POWER UP YOUR OWN HAPPINESS – Mindfulness, Meditation, Guided Visualisation

-Mondays at the Meeting Room, Woodbridge Library, New Street, Woodbridge IP12 1DT beginning again on Monday April 24 2017.
+Mondays at the Meeting Room, Woodbridge Library, New Street, Woodbridge IP12 1DT beginning again on Monday 21 May.
 Drop-in.
 All welcome!
-No need to book, but check events calendar for dates (these classes run in eight week blocks)
+No need to book, but check events calendar for dates and topics. (these classes run in eight or ten week blocks)